wisp-lang/wisp/README.md

     (var _ (require 'underscore'))
     (_.each [1, 2, 3] (function (elem i list) (console.log elem)))

-LispyScript is not a dialect of Lisp.
-If you know a Lisp language, there is no list processing here, .
-LispyScript is Javascript using a Lispy syntax (a tree syntax).
-This is so that we can manipulate the syntax tree while compiling, to support macros.
+If you noticed we passed a Javascript literal array as the first argument to '_.each'.
+I could just as well have passed in '{one: 1, two: 2, three: 3}' instead.

 The node server example in LispyScript.